CFL draft

-The CFL Draft (also known as the CFL Canadian Draft, CFL College Draft or the Canadian College Draft) is an annual sports draft in which the teams of the Canadian Football League (CFL) select eligible Canadian/non-import players, typically from the ranks of U Sports football or NCAA college football.
+The CFL draft (also known as the CFL Canadian draft, CFL college draft, or the Canadian college draft) is an annual sports draft in which the teams of the Canadian Football League (CFL) select eligible Canadian players, typically from the ranks of U Sports football or NCAA college football.
+Additionally, a smaller draft, called the CFL global draft is held separately to select eligible non-Canadian/American players from the same ranks.
+The drafts are held once every year on the same day, approximately six weeks prior to the start of the upcoming season (typically late April or early May).
 Member clubs make selections based on the reverse order of the previous year's standings, with the team with the worst record being awarded the first selection, the Grey Cup runner-up getting the second-to-last selection and the Grey Cup champion selecting last.
-The draft is held once every year, approximately six weeks prior to the start of the upcoming season (typically late April or early May).

-Since 2014, U Sports players become eligible for the CFL Draft three years after completing their first year of eligibility at university.
-Additionally, NCAA and NAIA players are eligible to be selected after completing their senior season of eligibility.
-Prior to this change, all players would become eligible four years after first attending a post-secondary institution, leading many players to return to school after being drafted.
-Canadian national university and college players are not permitted to enter the league without being subject to the draft and players are only eligible to be drafted once.
-Import/international players are not subject to the draft and are instead inducted via the negotiation list process.

 Formerly held as part of annual league meetings in Hamilton, and occasionally televised, the draft was previously held via conference call.
 In 2007, the league began producing a free webcast of the event.
-Starting in 2009, the first two rounds were broadcast live on TSN.
+Starting in 2009, the first two rounds have been broadcast live on TSN.